dr-richard-barker/Training_LLM_game-theory_using_bloodbowl/README.md

 ---
 description: >-
-  We will explore the use of LLM’s to design and assist with the preparation of teams and creation of the characteristers required to play board game.
-This training is written from the perspective of a
+  We will explore the use of LLM’s to design and assist with the preparation of teams and creation of the characters required to play the blood bowl board game.
 ---

 # Training how to use game theory using the Warhammer game known as "Blood Bowl"